mzalal/my_ddns/README.md

    python my_ddns.py
    ```

-   If the script executed successfully, you should seen no output, and your console prompt should appear again after the script is done.
-   Otherwise, you should check the log file (`my_ddns.log`) that is generated in the same directory as the script itself.
+   That should be it.
+But if any error occurs, you should check the log file (`my_ddns.log`) that is generated in the same directory as the script itself.

 ## myDDNS as a system service